CIRI Seeks Nominations

 CIRI accepts nominations for its Shareholder of the Year, Elder Shareholder of the Year and Youth Recognition Awards year-round.
 The awards are presented annually at the fall CIRI and The CIRI Foundation Friendship Potlatches.

 Please consider nominating a CIRI shareholder or descendant who you feel deserves recognition relevant to the selected award category.
 Award category descriptions and the names of prior recipients are listed below.
 To complete the online nomination form, click here.
-The deadline for CIRI to receive nominations for the current year’s awards is 5:00 p.m.
-Alaska Daylight Time the first Monday in June.
-For further information, please contact CIRI at (907) 274-8638, (800) 764-2474 or email@example.com.Nominate Candidate
+The deadline for CIRI to receive 2021 nominations is by 5 p.m.
+AKDT on Friday, July 9.
+For further information, please contact CIRI at (907) 274-8638, (800) 764-2474 or [email protected].Nominate Candidate

 HOW TO NOMINATE A CANDIDATE

 - Fill out the nomination form completely.
 Please be detailed, specific and cite examples of the nominee’s efforts that support the respective award category that he or she is being nominated for.
 Attach additional sheets if necessary.